RBE300X-Lab/RBE3002_info/troubleshooting.md

 # Troubleshooting

 These instructions are for the various problems people have run into.
-To report unresolved hardware/Turtlebot issues, please add repair notes to the [Turtlebot Checklist document](https://docs.google.com/spreadsheets/d/1kZ19K1iCRrBCk3pxAp74G3OKL1qjZJY5CHfOHSK4x84/edit#gid=0).
+To report unresolved hardware/Turtlebot issues, please add repair notes to the [**Turtlebot Checklist document**](https://docs.google.com/spreadsheets/d/1kZ19K1iCRrBCk3pxAp74G3OKL1qjZJY5CHfOHSK4x84/edit#gid=0).

 ## Connecting to the TurtleBot
 ### I can't SSH into the robot

  - Make sure you are using `ubuntu@[turtlebotname].dyn.wpi.edu` with the password `turtlebot`
- - Check the [Turtlebot Checklist document](https://docs.google.com/spreadsheets/d/1kZ19K1iCRrBCk3pxAp74G3OKL1qjZJY5CHfOHSK4x84/edit#gid=0) for any notes relating to your specific bot (some will ask you to use an IP address instead of the hostname to connect)
+ - Check the [**Turtlebot Checklist document**](https://docs.google.com/spreadsheets/d/1kZ19K1iCRrBCk3pxAp74G3OKL1qjZJY5CHfOHSK4x84/edit#gid=0) for any notes relating to your specific bot (some will ask you to use an IP address instead of the hostname to connect)

 ### I am getting an error when running `roslaunch turtlebot3_bringup turtlebot3_robot.launch` on the robot

  - Make sure your `.bashrc` file is correct, and make sure you have correctly added your hostname to the turtlebot `.bashrc`
  - Note that if you are using a different lab computer, this will be different.
-If you are at all unsure, rerun `ifconfig` and `nslookup` as shown in the turtlebot connection document.
+If you are at all unsure, rerun `ifconfig` and `nslookup` as shown in the [**Turtlebot Netowrk Configuration Guide**](https://github.com/RBE300X-Lab/RBE3002_info/blob/main/turtlebot_network_config.md).

 ## General ROS
 ### My new package cannot be found by ROS

-- Your first step should always be resourcing your `.bashrc` and your `~/catkin_ws/devel/setup.bash` (if that is not inside your `.bashrc` already
+- Your first step should always be resourcing your `.bashrc` and your `~/catkin_ws/devel/setup.bash` (if that is not inside your `.bashrc` already)

 ### When I start my node, it doesn't seem to publish on `\cmd_vel`